jaswindersingh2/SPOT-RNA/README.md

 ```
 python3 SPOT-RNA.py  --inputs sample_inputs/single_seq.fasta  --outputs 'outputs/'
 ```
-The outputcome of above command will be three files (.bpseq, .ct, and .prob) in 'outputs' folder. '.bpseq' and '.ct' file is standard format to represent RNA seondary structure. '.prob' file consists of base-pair probability of predicted secondary structure by SPOT-RNA which can be useful for plotting PR-curve and to check the confidence of predicted base-pair.
+The output come of above command will be three files (.bpseq, .ct, and .prob) in 'outputs' folder.
+The '.bpseq' and '.ct' file is the standard format to represent RNA secondary structure. '.prob' file consists of the base-pair probability of predicted secondary structure by SPOT-RNA which can be useful for plotting PR-curve and to check the confidence of predicted base-pair.

 **For batch of sequences:**
 ```